xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 decodes a subset of arm instructions, translates guest and host memory interactions and forwards arm Linux syscalls into x86-64 System V syscalls.

-It can run a armv7 hello world binary and does so in 0.150ms (with parsing).
+It can run a armv7 hello world binary and does so in 1.9ms (0.015ms for raw emulation without setup), while qemu takes 12.3ms (stinkarm is thus ~100-1000x slower than native armv7 execution).
 {{</callout>}}

 After reading about the process the Linux kernel performs to execute binaries,